Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: System Model and Protocol

-\subsection{Channel Closing Process}
+\subsubsection{Channel Closing Process}

-A channel in LN is closed either unilaterally by one of the parties broadcasting the most recent commitment transaction to the blockchain or closed mutually by both parties agreeing on the closing fee.
-In our case, all 3 parties of the channel namely; The IoT device, the LN gateway and the bridge LN node can close the channel.
-The bridge LN node can close the channel by broadcasting its most recent commitment transaction which is already signed by both the LN gateway and the IoT device.
-The IoT device can request from the LN gateway to close the channel by sending a \textit{CloseChannelRequest} message to the gateway.
-Finally, the LN gateway can also close the channel by requesting from IoT device to sign its most recent commitment transaction then broadcasting it to the blockchain.
-We only show the IoT device channel closure case in Fig. \ref{fig:closechannel} due to limited space but other two cases are very similar.
+All 3 parties of the channel namely; The IoT device, the LN gateway and the bridge LN node can close the channel.
+The IoT device can ask the LN gateway to close the channel by sending a channel closing request.
+The LN gateway can also close the channel by requesting from IoT device to sign its most recent commitment transaction then broadcasting the signed transaction to the blockchain.